 Cameras in hand: transformation and empowerment of Kyrgyzstani girls and boys

 Interest in this year's Gender Youth Promotion Initiative (GYPI) fund was especially high and only the strongest 17 UN and CSO projects out of 245 applications were selected, allocating a total of $27,5 million to innovative gender-responsive and youth-inclusive peacebuilding projects in 13 countries.
-Of this, $16 million is going to gender projects and $11 million to youth projects.
+Of this, $16 million went to gender projects and $11 million to youth projects.
 Read more about this year's GYPI here.

 Participatory video in Palestine: Unhappy Birthday